siran/writing/books/A New Arithmetic/A New Arithmetic - 001 Ultrareal Numbers.md

 (iu)^2 = -u^2
 ```

 So `u^2` can be negative when `u` has been rotated into the imaginary direction.
-But the result is not an ultrareal manifestation.
+But the result is not an ultrareal value.
 It is a rotated square-value.

 Changing the sign of the inner value does not create a negative ultrareal: